Spin42/hollyday/README.md

 ### What's this?

-This is a sample slack-ruby-bot-server with ActiveRecord.
+This is a simple wfh bot for Slack.

 ### Run

 ```
 bundle install
 rake db:create db:migrate
-rackup
+foreman start
 ```